-To assist parents and young people alike, here are some useful resources and advice from the FA which the club is committed to abiding by.
+To assist parents and young people alike, here are some useful resources and advice from the FA which the club is committed to abiding by:

 Whistle-blowing can be used as an early warning system or when it’s recognised that appropriate actions have not been taken.
-It is about revealing and raising concerns over misconduct or malpractice within an organisation or within an independent structure associated with it.
+It is about revealing and raising concerns over misconduct or malpractice within an organisation, or within an independent structure associated with it.

 - The FA’s Safeguarding team on 0800 169 1863 Extension 6300 or 6400 or via email on safeguarding@TheFA.com.

-Care and report your concerns there.
-Or contact the Child Protection in Sport Unit via email@example.com or the NSPCC Helpline via 0808 800 5000 or by emailing firstname.lastname@example.org
+- Or the NSPCC Helpline on 0808 800 5000 or by emailing email@example.com

 We take online safety seriously and are always careful with any information we hold on children and young people.

 We also encourage children in our teams to be safe online.
-A good source of information can be found here. https://www.thinkuknow.co.uk/
+A good source of information can be found here. www.thinkuknow.co.uk